Headless Commerce: A Complete Guide to the Future of Online Selling

-- Adding analytics to track the performance of customer journey
+- Adding analytics to track the performance of customer journeys.

 In addition, a successful headless commerce strategy should adopt a continuous development process where analytics and insights are used to make decisions for future improvements.

-Wait, drawbacks?
-Just as any tech headless comes with certain disadvantages, most notably in the form of developer dependency.
-Having those in mind when planning your tech stack is a good way to start.
+Like any tech, headless comes with certain disadvantages, most notably in the form of developer dependency.
+Having those in mind when planning your tech stack is an excellent way to start.

-However, if you feel that your current ecommerce solution is limiting your ability to provide the type of product storytelling and customer experience you want, moving to headless might be an excellent option to consider.
+However, if your current ecommerce solution limits your ability to provide the type of product storytelling and customer experience you want, moving to headless is an excellent option.